Latest Draw: Fri May 20

 Playing Mega Millions

-A: Mega Millions drawings are held in Atlanta, Georgia.
-Past draws are available to watch online here: Mega Millions Past Drawings
+A: The winning Mega Millions numbers are drawn in Atlanta, Georgia.
+Watch past Mega Millions draws online here: Mega Millions Past Drawings

-Q: Is it possible for the Megaball number to be the same as one of the five white ball numbers?
+Q: Can the Megaball number be the same as one of the five white ball numbers?

-Q: Which has better odds: Picking my own numbers or requesting a Quick Pick?
+Q: Is it better to pick my own numbers or to request a Quick Pick?

-A: Megaplier can be added to any Mega Millions play as an option to increase non-jackpot winnings up to five times.
-A multiplier of 2, 3, 4 or 5 is randomly selected during the drawing for determining Megaplier® prizes.
+A: Megaplier can be added to any Mega Millions play as an option to increase non-jackpot winnings by up to five times.
+During the Megaplier drawing, a multiplier of 2, 3, 4 or 5 is randomly selected.

-A: Mega Millions is available through 45 state lotteries plus the District of Columbia and the U.S. Virgin Islands.
+A: Mega Millions is available in 45 states plus the District of Columbia and the US Virgin Islands.

-A: Mega Millions tickets cost $2 per play.
-The Megaplier option costs an additional $1 per play.
+A: Mega Millions tickets cost $2 each, and the Megaplier option costs an additional $1.

-Q: Can I purchase Mega Millions tickets in advance?
+Q: Can I buy Mega Millions tickets in advance?

-A: To play multiple upcoming draws, request up to 10 Multi Draws either on the playslip or through the retailer.
+A: To participate in multiple draws, request up to 10 Multi Draws on the playslip or at the retailer.
 Multi Draws will include the next upcoming draw and be consecutive from that draw.
-Draws cannot be skipped.
+Draws can’t be skipped.

-Q: Can a Mega Millions ticket be voided or canceled?
+Q: Can a Mega Millions ticket be voided or refunded?

-Q: Can I buy Mega Millions tickets online or by mail in California?
+Q: Is it possible to buy Mega Millions tickets online or by mail in California?

-A: No. Mega Millions tickets must be purchased from a licensed CA Lottery retailer.
+A: No. Tickets for Mega Millions must be purchased from a licensed CA Lottery retailer.

 Prizes and Claims